 GDPR means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).

-The terms “Personal Data”, “Data Subject”, “Processing”, “Controller”, “Processor”, “Union” and “Member State” as used in this Data Processing Amendment have the meanings given in the GDPR.
+The terms “Personal Data”, “Data Subject”, “Processing”, “Controller”, “Processor”, “Union” and “Member State” as used in this Data Processing Addendum have the meanings given in the GDPR.

 2. Details of Processing

 Subject matter: the subject matter of the data processing under this DPA is Client Data.

-Nature and Purpose of the Processing: compute, storage, and such other services as described in the Documentation and initiated by Client excluding third party services available from the Exoscale Marketplace.
+Nature and Purpose of the Processing: compute, storage, and such other services as described in the Website and initiated by Client excluding third party services available from the Exoscale Marketplace.
 The purpose is the provision of the Services initiated by Client.